 2. Chattahoochee Golf Club

-You’ll find facilities here, including a 1,000 square-foot full-service pro shop, Chattahoochee Grill, a driving range, and a practice area with a chipping green and sand bunker.
+The golf course has a 1,000-square-foot full-service pro shop, Chattahoochee Grill, a driving range, and a practice area with a chipping green and sand bunker.

 3. North Georgia Garden Trail